cztomsik/napigen/README.md

 ...
 ```

-Then we can define some functions and the napi module itself in `src/main.zig`
+Next, define some functions and the N-API module itself in `src/main.zig`

 ```zig
 const std = @import("std");